Ashwinkumar-03/timetable/README.md

 ## Result

- The HTML code executed successfully.
+ The HTML code executed successfully and the output came successfully.